OCB7D2D/ElectricityLamps/README.md

 </configs>
 ```

-The following setting allows the block to be crafted when the book schematic is read.
+This setting allows the block to be crafted when the book schematic is read.

 ```xml:items.xml
 <configs>